Geochemist Meyer Rubin, who predicted the Mount St. Helens eruption, dies of covid-19 at 96

 “That left a major impression on him,” Ron Rubin said.

-In 1943, Rubin enlisted in the United States Army Air Corps, which sent him to study meteorology at the University of Michigan before shipping him off to work as a field meteorologist in the Pacific theater during World War II.
+In 1943, Rubin enlisted in the U.S. Army Air Corps, which sent him to study meteorology at the University of Michigan before shipping him off to work as a field meteorologist in the Pacific theater during World War II.
 Before leaving, he married his high school sweetheart, Mary Louise Tucker.
 They were married for 72 years before she died in 2015.

-After the war, Rubin returned home to continue his studies, earning a PhD in geology at the University of Chicago and later joining the U.S. Geological Survey in Washington.
+After the war, Rubin returned home to continue his studies, earning a PhD in geology at the University of Chicago and later joining the USGS in Washington.
 His achievements there were legion.

 In addition to developing techniques still used today, Rubin dated charcoal from campfires 10,000 years ago.
 He and his colleagues predicted the massive Mount St. Helens volcano eruption four decades ago by examining previous eruptions.